open-craft/xblock-group-project-v2/README.md

    likely to happen during this stage.
 Use to set up a list of deliverables for an activity and a deadline to upload them.
 If deliverable templates are provided to students, the best place to place them is stages of this type.
 * `Team Evaluation` - allows students to provide anonymous feedback to teammates.
-Intended use is to allow students in the team provide and receive feedback about their team work, role in the team, communication skills, etc.
+Intended use is to allow students in the team to provide and receive feedback about their team work, role in the team, communication skills, etc.
 * `Peer Grading` - this stage, in addition to `Submission` stage forms a backbone of group project.
 During this stage deliverables uploaded earlier are graded by either students in other groups or Teaching Assistants.
 Grading criteria can be delivered to students as contents of this stage or resources on this stage.
-* `Evaluation Display` - this stage allows students review their teammate feedback.
+* `Evaluation Display` - this stage allows students to review feedback from their teammates.
 Use with `Team Evaluation` stage.
-* `Grade Display` - this stage allows students review their group grade and feedback received from graders.
+* `Grade Display` - this stage allows students to review their group grade and feedback received from graders.
 Use with `Peer Grading` stage.

-Detailed list of available XBlocks are [available in the docs folder](/docs/XBlocks.md).
+Detailed list of available XBlocks is [available in the docs folder](/docs/XBlocks.md).

 Group Project XBlock v2 uses standard Studio editing capabilities: